storatus/react-education-app/README.md

 const Storage = require('@google-cloud/storage');
 const projectId = ''; // Here comes your project ID
 ```
 - You can you any database service for MongoDB.
-I recommend using `https://mlab.com/`.
+I recommend using `<a href="https://mlab.com/" target="_blank"> Mlab </a>`.
 The go to `server/configDB.js` and change your data accordingly.

 ```javascript
 mongoose.connect(''); // Here put the database you want to connect to.